-It’s tough to pin an exact dollar value to effective knowledge sharing.
+It’s tough to pin an exact dollar value to effective knowledge management because there are so many variables in play.
 However, you can come up with an educated estimate, which will help you when evaluating new technology and processes.

-Being able to tie an estimated monetary value to your knowledge sharing efforts will not only help you set concrete goals, but it will also help you justify a budget for certain technologies and resources.
+Being able to tie an estimated monetary value to your knowledge management efforts will not only help you set concrete objectives, but it will also help you justify a budget for certain technologies and resources.